Self-contained two-layer shallow water theory of strong internal bores: Introduction

-A number of analogous semi-empirical front conditions have been proposed also for internal bores \citep{Yih1955,Baines1984,Wood1984,Klemp1997}.
-Despite the long history of this problem, there is still no comprehensive theoretical description of internal bores, and new models and front conditions continue to emerge \citep{Borden2012,Borden2013,Baines2016,Ungarish2018} due to the importance such bores play in various geophysical flows ranging from the coastal oceans \citep{Scotti2004} to the inversion layers in the atmosphere \citep{Christie1992}.
+A number of similar semi-empirical front conditions have been proposed also for internal bores \citep{Yih1955,Baines1984,Wood1984,Klemp1997}.
+Despite the long history of this problem, there is still no comprehensive theoretical description of internal bores, and new models and front conditions continue to emerge \citep{Borden2012,Borden2013,Baines2016,Ungarish2018,Fyhn2019} motivated by the importance such bores play in various geophysical flows ranging from coastal oceans \citep{Scotti2004} to the inversion layers in the atmosphere \citep{Christie1992}.

-In this paper, we propose a principally new shallow-water theoretical framework for analysis and numerical modelling of interfacial waves with hydraulic jumps, which in contrast to previous models is completely self-contained and does not require external closure conditions.
-The theory is based on a locally conservative momentum equation for the two-layer shallow-water system bounded by a rigid lid.
+In this paper, we propose a new SW theoretical framework for the analysis and numerical modeling of interfacial waves containing hydraulic jumps.
+In contrast to the previous SW models, no external front conditions are required in our model.
+The theory is based on a novel, locally conservative momentum equation, which is derived from the basic SW equations.
+The derived equation contains a free parameter $\alpha,$ which emerges due to the inherent non-uniqueness of the SW momentum equation for two-layer system of fixed height.
+The proposed SW framework is mathematically rigorous and free of phenomenological concepts like the head loss or energy dissipation in separate layers, which are fundamental to the conventional control-volume approach.

 The paper is organized as follows.
-In the next section, we introduce the two-layer model and derive shallow-water equations in locally conservative form for fluids with arbitrary as well as nearly equal densities.
-Jump conditions for the latter case are derived in section $\S$\ref{sec:Jump}, where we also compare the resulting front speeds with the predictions of some previous models as well as with the available experimental and numerical data.
-In section $\S$\ref{sec:bores}, we consider gravity currents which can be connected to the upstream states of different height via intermediate trailing bores.
-The paper is concluded with section $\S$\ref{sec:Sum} where the main results are summarised and the principal differences between the shallow-water and control-volume approaches critically discussed.
+In the next section, we introduce a two-layer model and derive the SW equations in locally conservative form for fluids with significantly different as well as nearly equal densities.
+Jump conditions for the latter case are derived in section \ref{sec:Jump}, where we also compare the resulting front speeds with the predictions of some previous models as well as with experimental and numerical data.
+In section \ref{sec:bores}, we consider bores which can form atop gravity currents and, thus, to connect the latter to deeper upstream states.
+The paper is concluded with section \ref{sec:Sum} where the main results are summarized and the principal differences between the SW and control-volume approaches are critically discussed.
+A more detailed discussion of the key differences between the proposed SW theory and two alternative approaches is presented in the Appendix.